junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > Cas senses something off in Heaven, Dean senses something off in Cas
 >
 > Dean suggest take out most of Cas's grace so he goes to Heaven as a near-human, to prevent getting infected by ABD disease
+>
+> (why Dean can feel something is off in heaven -- he feel it through Cas, profound bond)

 Something is wrong.